Skip to content

 Theological Implications

 The filioque is an ancient and unsolved controversy and should invite deep humility and very careful consideration: "proceeds from" implies relational flow, suggesting alternatives like "through the Son" -- emphasizing the Spirit's cooperation with Christ.
-This aligns with Christ as the way, truth, and life: the Spirit, love between Father (Will) and Son (Word), mediates our access to God as it makes explicit the relationships within the Trinity, which was revealed to us (by Christ) so that we (limited and mortal) may come to know God (transcendent and eternal).
+This aligns with Christ as the way, the truth, and the life: the Spirit, love between Father (Will) and Son (Word), mediates our access to God as it makes explicit the relationships within the Trinity, which was revealed to us (by Christ) so that we (limited and mortal) may come to know God (transcendent and eternal).

 The Trinity is the first principle from which logic and epistemology arise -- how we know truth, personified in Christ.
 Without the filioque's balance, theology risks imbalance: Western emphasis on unity may overshadow persons; Eastern emphasis on monarchy preserves distinction.